RUPAUL’S DRAG RACE SUPERSTAR

 Increase Player Retention

-Identifying ways to keep our players engaged over time.
+Identifying ways to keep players engaged over time.

 Discover New Revenue Streams